 ./nebula-cert sign -name "localtest" -ip "10.0.0.100/16"

-*Next you should quickly run up a config.yml file for both Lighthouse and test client, start up the process and test it.
+*Next you should quickly run up a config.yml file for both Lighthouse and test client, sign a cert to add them to the same group, start up the process and test it.
 All good?

 Sign Certs for each node